pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- New version of 'eng_network_single' (b28) deals with time-sliced data and writes sink- and source-node metrics, and LCC- membership file to `ts_data'

 - 'nhm_line_plot' writes line charts, and labels x axis with set-year values.

 - 'nhm_bar_plot' writes bar charts, and labels x axis with category values.

 - New version of 'eng_network_multi' (b29) deals with time-sliced data and writes 'maxDeg' (maximum degree) and 'isolateCount'(isolated nodes) metrics.

-- New version of 'eng_network_single' (b27) deals with time-sliced data and writes 'maxDeg' (maximum degree) and 'isolateCount'(isolated nodes) metrics.

 - 'eng_nodesets' (b08) works with time-sliced artist data and writes to 'ts_data/'